Michael Connelly: Full-time novelist

 The Closers, published in May 2005, was the 11th Bosch novel.
 It was followed by The Lincoln Lawyer in October, Connelly's first legal novel; it features defense attorney Mickey Haller, Bosch's half-brother.
 The book was made into a film in 2011, starring Matthew McConaughey as Haller.
 After releasing Crime Beat (2004), a non-fiction book about Connelly's experiences as a crime reporter, Connelly went back to Bosch with Echo Park (2006).
 This book sets its opening scene in the High Tower Apartment that Connelly rented and wrote from.
 His next Bosch story, The Overlook, was originally published as a multi-part series in the New York Times Magazine.
 After some editing, it was published as a novel in 2007.
 In October 2008, Connelly wrote The Brass Verdict, which brought together Bosch and Haller for the first time.
 He followed that with The Scarecrow (May 2009), which brought back McEvoy as the lead character.
 9 Dragons, a novel taking Bosch to Hong Kong, was published in October 2009.
 The Reversal (October 2010), reunites Bosch & Haller as they work together under the banner of the state on the retrial of a child murderer.
 The Haller novel The Fifth Witness was published in 2011.

 The Drop, which refers in part to the "Deferred Retirement Option Plan" that was described in the novel The Brass Verdict (2008), was published in November 2011.
 The next Bosch novel was The Black Box (2012).
 Connelly's subsequent novel, a legal thriller, was a return to Haller: The Gods of Guilt (2013).
 His next book returned to Bosch in The Burning Room (2014), and then Connelly used Haller as a main supporting character in the Bosch novels The Crossing (2015) and The Wrong Side of Goodbye (2016).

+In 2017, Connelly's first novel featuring Detective Renée Ballard, The Late Show, was published.
+Like Bosch, she works in Hollywood, but on the night shift.
+Ballard and Bosch appeared together in five subsequent novels: Dark Sacred Night (2018), The Night Fire (2019), The Dark Hours (2021), Desert Star (2022) and The Waiting (2024).